Jade Rawlings: Kangaroos

-Rawlings joined his brother Brady at the Kangaroos and was believed to be one of the reasons for moving to the club.
+Rawlings joined his brother Brady at the Kangaroos and this was believed to be one of the reasons for moving to the club.

 After his recruitment, coach Dean Laidley did not guarantee Rawlings a senior game in 2006, saying he had to earn his spot.
 Jade played most of the year in 2006 with the Tasmanian Devils Football Club in the VFL showing some good form.

 After playing just two games in the 2006 season, Rawlings announced that he would retire after the Round 21 game against one of his former clubs, Hawthorn, despite an interview on Before the Game the week prior which had little no hint of retirement, although he did say his "knees weren't too flash" – a problem which hampered him during the 2005 season.

-His final game was played in his home state of Tasmania (at Aurora Stadium), a match where Rawlings was visibly emotional, as he was well respected by the Hawthorn and Kangaroos sides.
+His final game was played in his home state of Tasmania (at Aurora Stadium), a match where Rawlings was visibly emotional, as he was well respected by both the Hawthorn and Kangaroos sides.